 - Click the A icon (^[III]) at the left edge of the window to display the keyboard shortcut-selection icons.

 - 3. The following icons appear:

 - Click for the Ctrl-key function.

 - Click for the Alt-key function.

+- Elick for the Tab-key function.

-- Click for the Esc-key function. - Electric for the Ctrl+Alt+Delete-keys function.
+- Click for the Esc-key function.

+- Electric for the Ctrl+Alt+Delete-keys function.